harryho/blog-hugo/content/dev/php-web.md

 * After the store setup, you can access the website by clicking `Font site`, but you can not access back office, as known as admin panel.

 * Don't panic.
 It is easy to fix.
-Stop the php server by clicking `Ctrl+C`. and then start the server again.
+Stop the php server by clicking `Ctrl+C`, and delete the folder `install` under the root, and then start the server again.
 Open the folder with prestashop, you will find something interesting.
 The original folder `admin` under `prestashop` has been renamed to `adminXXXX`.
 X is a number.
 It is Prestashop special trick to secure your admin folder.
 Now you need to use this new name as path to acces back office.
 Your new back office link will be `http://localhost:1234/adminXXXX`.

 * Open the new link in browser and type in your admin id and password.
 Now you can start managing your Prestashop site.
 Enjoy it.